After landslide re-election, Russia's Putin tells West - I don't want arms race

 "The longer he stays in power, the harder it will be to exit," said Andrei Kolesnikov, senior fellow at the Carnegie Moscow Center, a think-tank.
 "How can he abandon such a complicated system, which is essentially his personal project?"

-(Additional reporting by Denis Pinchuk, Maria Kiselyova and other Reuters reporters in Russia, and Ben Blanchard in Beijing; Writing by Andrew Osborn; Editing by Kevin Liffey and Gareth Jones)
+(Additional reporting by Denis Pinchuk, Maria Kiselyova, Jack Stubbs and other Reuters reporters in Russia, and Ben Blanchard in Beijing; Writing by Andrew Osborn; Editing by Kevin Liffey, Gareth Jones and Andrew Heavens)

 Reuters